Fox-ML-infrastructure/FoxML_Core/DOCS/01_tutorials/setup/GPU_SETUP.md

 # GPU Setup Guide

-Configure GPU acceleration for feature selection and model training.
+Configure GPU acceleration for target ranking, feature selection, and model training.

 ## Overview

-GPU acceleration provides 10-50x speedup for feature selection and training, especially with large datasets.
+GPU acceleration provides 10-50x speedup for target ranking, feature selection, and training, especially with large datasets (>100k samples).

+**NEW (2025-12-12)**: GPU acceleration is now enabled for target ranking and feature selection in addition to model training.
+LightGBM, XGBoost, and CatBoost automatically use GPU when available.

 ## Prerequisites